jewelsofthought/neshama/site/posts/tol/tol_cards.md

 ## Power

 They see how powerful someone or some nation is and they aspire to obtain some of this power.
 This is the dynamic of those that desire power.
 So they will cater to those that have the power.
-So eventually one has a concentration of power (and money) in the hands of an ogligarchy with a larger and larger segment of the population being disempowered.
+So eventually one has a concentration of power (and money) in the hands of an oligarchy with a larger and larger segment of the population being disempowered.
 Because this elite has a lion share of the power, they can influence such things as the information flow, and thus public opinion and actions.

-## Culpibility
+## Culpability

 2001 8:10 AM